frontity/frontity/README.md

 ---

-These, although they are powerful aspects, are not the only features Frontity has.
-You can find a list of the main ones added to the core here. >> [Frontity features](https://docs.frontity.org/frontity-features)
+Discover all features here >> [Frontity features](https://docs.frontity.org/frontity-features).

 ---

 # » How is Frontity organized?

-Github is where magic happens, but there are more channels where you can find information about the project or discuss about it:
+GitHub is where magic happens, but there are more channels where you can find information about the project, discuss about it and/or get involved:

 <ul>
   <li>📖 <strong>Docs</strong>: this is the place to learn how to build amazing sites with Frontity. <a href="https://docs.frontity.org/getting-started">Get started!</a></li>